KaiPonel/UMDRacingSIM/README.md

-Welcome to the Carla-Based Driverless UMD Simulation Framework
+Welcome to the CARLA-Based Driverless UMD Simulation Framework
 =============================================================

-Welcome to the documenation of the Carla-Based Driverless UMD Simulation Framework!  <br/>
+Welcome to the documenation of the CARLA-Based Driverless UMD Simulation Framework!  <br/>
 This documenation includes a brief overview about the simulation and its architecture and explains how you can work with the simulation or set it up from scratch.

 ## Quick Start - Find what you need

-This file explains the overall architecture of Carla itself and the container enviorment it has been deployed in. <br/>
+This file explains the overall architecture of CARLA itself and the container enviorment it has been deployed in. <br/>
 *It is highly recommended to keep **reading this file first** in order to obtain a brief overview about the project and its structure*

 Depending on your situation and desired workflow you want to read the...

 **[User Documentation](User.md)** - If you have an enviorment set up and want to start working. <br/>
-**[Admin Documentation](Admin.md)** - If you want to set up the simulation enviorment from scratch locally or need to make changes to the container
+**[Admin Documentation](Admin.md)** - If you want to set up the simulation enviorment from scratch locally or need to make changes to the container.

 # About this Framework